Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Conclusion

 \section{Conclusion}

 We developed a past-time temporal epistemic logic for reasoning about shared-variable concurrent programs under an interleaving semantics with perfect recall.
-The central technical point is that epistemic statements about what a thread knew at its last step can be lifted to current-state facts when those facts are stable under environmental interference.
-This yields a clean rely--guarantee style reasoning principle formulated directly in the logic.
+The central technical point is that epistemic statements about what a thread knew at its last step can be lifted to current-state facts whenever those facts are stable under environmental interference.
+This yields a clean rely--guarantee style reasoning principle formulated directly in the logic and illustrated on Peterson's algorithm.

 \paragraph{Current scope and limitations.} Our semantic instantiation uses sequentially-consistent interleaving with single-access micro-steps.
-This is a deliberate baseline: it isolates the interaction between observation-based knowledge and interference control, but it does not yet address read--modify--write atomics (e.g., CAS), fences, or weak-memory reorderings.
-Likewise, we interpret formulas over infinite runs; terminating threads can be accommodated by standard stuttering conventions (e.g., self-loops in a final control location), but we have not developed dedicated proof rules for termination/liveness.
+This is a deliberate baseline: it isolates the interaction between observation-based knowledge and interference control, but it does not yet address read--modify--write atomics (such as compare-and-swap), fences, or weak-memory reorderings.
+Likewise, we interpret formulas over infinite runs; terminating threads can be accommodated by standard stuttering conventions (e.g., self-loops at a final control location), but we have not developed dedicated proof rules for termination or liveness.

+\paragraph{Future work.} Several directions suggest themselves.
+On the mechanization side, extending the existing Isabelle/HOL development to cover the rely--guarantee meta-theorem of \S\ref{sec:rg:parallel} would provide a stronger foundation for case studies.
+On the automation side, integrating the normal-form transformation of Appendix~\ref{app:normalform} with SMT- or BDD-based backends is a natural next step.
+On the modelling side, extending the setting to richer forms of concurrency, notably weak memory models and fine-grained atomicity, seems a particularly promising direction, since the epistemic perspective is designed precisely around what a thread can soundly infer from partial observations.

 We thank Robert K{\"u}nnemann and Yufei Liu for their contributions to the mechanization of the basic logic.
 This work has been supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.